Nycteus: Family

 Nycteus and his brother Lycus were the sons of either Chthonius, one of the Spartoi, or of the nymph Clonia and Hyrieus, the son of Poseidon and the Atlantid Alkyone, or of Poseidon and the Pleiad Celaeno.
 Nycteus had two daughters by Polyxo, Nycteis and Antiope.

 Mythology

-The Nycteus and Lycus fled from Euboea after they murdered King Phlegyas, settling in Hyria and then moving to Thebes, because they were friends with Pentheus, its king.
+Nycteus and Lycus fled from Euboea after they murdered King Phlegyas, settling in Hyria and then moving to Thebes, because they were friends with Pentheus, its king.
 Nycteus's daughter, Nycteis married Polydorus, who was the successor of Pentheus, and their son was Labdacus.
 However, Pentheus and Polydorus both died soon after, and Nycteus became regent for Labdacus.

 After Antiope was impregnated by Zeus and fled to marry king Epopeus in Sicyon, the Bibliotheca reports that Nycteus killed himself in shame, after asking Lycus to punish her.
 Pausanias, however, states that Nycteus led the Thebans against Epopeus, but was wounded and carried back to Thebes, where he died after asking Lycus to continue the battle.
 Lycus succeeded him as regent of Thebes.